Coronavirus digest: Over 7,000 flights canceled over Christmas weekend as omicron surges | DW | 26.12.2021

 The seven-day incidence dropped to 220.7 per 100,000 people from 242.9 the previous day.

-France on Saturdayhas recorded more than 100,000 virus infections in a single day, for the first time since the pandemic began.
+France on Saturday recorded more than 100,000 virus infections in a single day, for the first time since the pandemic began.

 More than 1 person in 100 in the Paris region has tested positive in the past week, according to the regional health service.